Consumer edition active

 Symptoms of Serotonin Syndrome

-Symptoms of serotonin syndrome often begin within 24 hours of ingestion of a drug that affects serotonin receptors.
+Symptoms of serotonin syndrome often begin within 24 hours of ingestion of a medication that affects serotonin receptors.
 Symptom severity can vary widely.
 People may have anxiety, agitation and restlessness, easy startling, and delirium with confusion.
 Tremor or muscle spasms, muscle rigidity, rapid heart rate, high blood pressure, high body temperature, sweating, shivering, vomiting, and diarrhea may occur.

 Diagnosis of Serotonin Syndrome